Compare two cars

 Verdict

 Seat appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers significantly better overall protection, taking the lead here.
-When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
+It all continues in the same direction, with Audi offering somewhat better performance, just enough to call it quicker.
 Fuel consumption is more or less the same.
-No mistake, whatever you decide here, but I'd still go for the Audi.
+I believe that, when we take all into account, we have only one winner here - the Audi.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among thousands of similar, yet so different vehicles.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.